 UberEats drivers have also complained that they often don’t receive the amount of money that was promised to them.
 For example, one driver wrote: “I often don’t get the rate the trip promised but I don’t have time or energy to argue it anymore.”

-Thanks to an FTC lawsuit against Uber, thousands of Uber drivers should receive settlement checks averaging $223.
+Thanks to an FTC lawsuit against Uber, thousands of Uber drivers received settlement checks averaging $223.
 The lawsuit alleged that Uber misled drivers with false income estimates and misleading lease terms.

 Our Attorneys for the Uber Lawsuit